 Some form of superfast broadband is available to 96% of the UK from the majority of internet service providers, and in many cases is actually more affordable than slower, old-fashioned ADSL connections, especially if you happen to be out of contract on an ADSL package.

-Coverage for cable broadband has widely increased in the past few years, so if you're still using ADSL and want to get faster internet, compare superfast broadband packages in your area now at uSwitch.
+If you're still using ADSL and want to get faster internet, you can compare superfast broadband packages in your area now with Uswitch.